 This approach organizes data in the form of a tree, maintaining a parent-child relationship within records.
 A parent can have more than one child, while a child record is limited to having only one parent.

-Hierarchical model helps maintain data consistency since changes to a parent record are automatically transmitted to its children.
+The hierarchical model helps maintain data consistency since changes to a parent record are automatically transmitted to its children.
 Furthermore, by limiting access to certain levels of the hierarchy, you can gain comprehensive control over data.

 #7 Network Database Model